-The charity's activities have been impacted significantly in 2020 by the COVID-19 pandemic.
-Of particular note, in accordance with Government guidance, Worship Central has been unable to run the Week and Conference events, and has not been able to accept conference and event invites to lead worship and training throughout 2020.
-Our attention and focus has shifted to online resources such as our website, live sessions, podcast and social media channels.
-We have continued to remotely train students on the Academy and have remained virtually connected with the global hubs.
+The charity's activities have been impacted significantly in 2021 by the COVID-19 pandemic.
+Of particular note, in accordance with Government guidance, we have been unable to run our conference, The Week, and have not been able to lead worship and training at events and conferences.

+Our attention has been shifted to focusing on online resources such as our Website, Podcast, Course, Live Sessions and Social Media Channels.
+We have also continued to remotely train students on the Academy, and have remained virtually connected with our Global Hubs.

 In order to adapt to this shifting landscape, our staffing and use of finances has had to be dynamic, and at all times we have prioritised the health & safety of our team and those we work with.
-At the time of writing (July 2020), Worship Central remains to be well-resourced and we do not consider there to be an immediate financial risk to the charity, although this is something we will continually reassess as we adapt our financial model.
-We remain in close contact with our Trustees and other advisors as we continue to monitor the situation.
+Worship Central remains to be well-resourced and we do not consider there to be an immediate financial risk to the charity, although this is something we will continually reassess as we adapt our financial model.
+We remain in close contact with our Trustees and other advisors as we continue to monitor the finances.